Arielsito/nvim/README.md

-Really basic neovim configuration with Lazy
+Basic neovim configuration with Lazy